 “There’s also typically less room for negotiation so having a budget set, finance organised and a mortgage broker and solicitor ready to act on your behalf is a must,” says Nick.

 One of the biggest benefits for buying off-market is that it’s generally less stressful.
 Of course, every property transaction has its pressure points, but when you go off-market there are some things you can kiss goodbye.

-“You don’t need to go to several private inspections and there is no need to compete at an online auction.
+“You don’t need to go to several inspections and there is no need to compete at an auction.
 When it’s off-market, the homes are sent to you and match your set criteria and budget so it can reduce some of the stress of house hunting,” says Nick.